4thabang/4thabang/README.md

 Thabang | 19 | MCR, UK - SF, USA

 Hey!
-My name is Thabang - pronounced 'Ta-bang' - I am a startup founder over at [Fordabl](https://fordabl.com).
+My name is Thabang - pronounced 'Ta-bang' - I am a startup founder and full-stack developer.

 ### 🚀 Working On:
 Something cool.
 Will update when ready!